xet7/TSC/smc/docs/scripting/level_player.md

     set_gold( num )
     set_waffles( num )

 Reset the number of collected gold pieces/waffles to the given value.
+If you set a value greater than 100, a `Gold_100` event is triggered.

 #### Parameter
 num